Full list of events honoring Dr. Martin Luther King Jr. - NewsBreak

 Events on Sunday, Jan.
 15:

-- 5 p.m. – Community is invited to a Concert of Prayer hosted by the University of Arkansas Fort Smith at James Missionary Baptist Church.
+- 5 p.m. – The community is invited to a Concert of Prayer hosted by the University of Arkansas Fort Smith at James Missionary Baptist Church.

 More celebrations on Dr. Martin Luther King Jr. Day